Issaminu/skyline-app/README.md

 To learn more about the application, feel free to check out the application repport: https://bit.ly/3w4BnIq (Note: Currently, it's only available in French).

 # About V2

 This version will be a complete rewrite of the entire codebase using everything I learned from V1.
 Main changes coming to V2:

 • **Better stack:**
 The olf version of the app was built using the abysmal Auth0 library, and uses the currently-too-young NextUI library for the front-end.
 For V2, I'm transitioning to the use of NextAuth and TailwindUI.

 • **Better security:**
 V2 will have all API calls secured by the use of JWT, which is provides better security than the public APIs that V1 uses, also, inputs will be strictly validated.

 • **Responsive design.**

 • **Better "feel":**
 This is the main reason that made me consider making V2, the current version of skyline-app feels floaty and unresponsive. a big part of that is due to relying entirely on NextUI components, which is still in beta, as well as newbie mistakes I've made (I'm looking at you, data fetching from deeply nested components.)

 • **Better resilience:**
 V2 will include better support for edge cases and will have (way) better input validation and sanity checks.

+• **Type Safety:**
+V2 will fully embrace TypeScript, meaning all types will be properly defined and enforced.
+Though, no strict mode or tRPC.